robert-mccarthy-ca/modern-druid/docs/un-sustainable-development-goals.md

 - Restoration of **degraded lands** through perennial polycultures and food forests
 - Promotion of **native biodiversity** and wildlife corridors
 - Soil regeneration practices prioritizing microbial and fungal diversity
+- Act as a living seed bank for the surrounding areas

 ---

 # ✅ Summary

 Modern Druid is designed to be a **multi-SDG aligned regenerative project** — actively addressing food security, climate resilience, rural economic development, biodiversity recovery, and atmospheric carbon removal in one scalable framework.
+This is designed to bring carbon farming to life as a profitable career choice so we can encourage enough people to do this so we can stop our runaway CO2 levels.

 **Farm carbon.
 Feed people.
 Fix the planet.**